 Five Ten Freerider Pro - Women's

-The Five Ten Freerider Pro is a balanced shoe that provides substantial foot protection and durability in addition to being lightweight.
-The hallmark of the shoe is its Stealthy Dotty outsole which features a continuous dot pattern of grippy rubber that provides a secure grip between foot and pedal.
-We found these shoes to have enough grip to feel confident on technical sections and drops, while still being able to make micro-adjustments to our foot position.
-The Freerider Pro is not bulky, and it envelopes the rider's foot, securing it inside the shoe.
-Our testers were impressed with how the fit and medium-flex EVA midsole work together to transfer power directly into the pedals, making pedal efficiency easy.
-The lightweight nature of the shoe also adds to this, weighing in at 612 grams for a pair of US 8 women's, making them feel light on the feet.
-When the trails get rowdy, foot protection becomes important and the Freerider Pro features strategically placed Poron foam to absorb impacts.
+The Five Ten Freerider Pro is a balanced shoe that provides ample foot protection and durability in a lightweight package.
+The hallmark of the shoe is its Stealth Dotty outsole that features a continuous dot pattern of grippy rubber that provides a secure grip between foot and pedal.
+We found these shoes to have enough grip to feel confident on technical sections and drops, while still being able to make micro-adjustments to our foot position on the pedal.
+The Freerider Pro has a streamlined fit and envelops the rider's foot, securing it inside the shoe.
+Our testers were impressed with how the fit and medium-flex EVA midsole work together to transfer power directly and efficiently into the pedals.
+The shoe's weight also helps with this as it weighs in at just 616-grams for a pair of US 8 women's, making them feel light on the feet.
+When the trails get rowdy, foot protection becomes important and the Freerider Pro features strategically placed Poron foam to absorb impacts without adding bulk.

-The Freerider Pro left our testers wanting very little, and despite its price tag, we feel its combination of grip, protection, comfort, and power transfer warrants spending a few more dollars on this quality shoe.
+The Freerider Pro left our testers wanting very little, and despite its price tag, the combination of grip, protection, comfort, and power transfer warrants spending a few more dollars on this quality shoe.
 We feel these versatile and well-rounded shoes are a great option for virtually any type of riding.

 Best Bang For Your Buck